-VPNs are compatible with mobile apps.
+VPNs are compatible with mobile apps including those created using a white label app builder.
 They can be found on both Android and iOS.
 Internet users only need to do some adjustments manually.
 The adjustments enable the VPN to work perfectly on mobile devices.

 As for Tor, it only works on Android applications, not iOS.
 This makes VPN a sure bet in terms of mobile compatibility.

 Speed is very important in today’s world of streaming and HD video content.
 But, if you’re looking for an internet security tool for speed, proxies cannot be the right choice.
 Yes, a lot of paid proxies provide reliable streaming.
 The problem is that they're susceptible to disconnections.
 As a result, super fast proxies experience many issues and downtime.

 VPNs provide users with good speed, enabling them to easily stream videos.
 You can also use additional option - RTMP server which can further improve video streaming performance, ensuring a seamless and high-quality viewing experience.
 Keep in mind, to experience good speed, consider getting a server that’s near you.
 VPN also has an auto-connect feature that gives users good speed.